Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 #Flexi Point View
 <a href="url"><img src="https://s3.amazonaws.com/kidoz-cdn/sdk/flexi_sample_preview.png" align="right" height="300" width="300" ></a>
-`FlexiView` is a small intractable single content view , that hovers over the screen content.
+`FlexiView` is a small interactable single content view , that hovers over the screen content.

 You can add the `FlexiView` either by adding it to your xml layout file OR by creating a new instance Programmatically and adding it to the Main layout view.